danpeirce/photogate-box-ssd1306term/README.md

 ## pickmode (master)

 The pickmode branch allows selection of different operating modes.
-As of today (August 1, 2018) there are three operating modes.

 1. Stopwatch
 2. Photogate
 3. Pendulum
 4. Pulse
+5. Picket Fence 1

 When the timer box is powered up window 1 of the display will cycle displaying possible mode selections in a repeating sequence.
 The **mode select** button allows one to select the mode.